-- 5.22 Multinational inspections involve more than two regulators conducting an inspection of a vendor based on the sponsoring or lead regulator's regulatory framework, to a scope established by a multinational inspection team and informed by the supporting regulator's regulatory framework. - 5.23 Multinational inspections are a tool to gain vendor performance insights with minimal inspection resources from the participating regulators.
-Based on lessons learned from previous multinational inspections, these inspections should be on the sponsoring regulator's comprehensive country specific inspection protocol and informed by the participating regulators regulatory framework.
-The sponsoring regulator will take the lead in organizing the inspection.
-The lead will make sure that the essential pre activities are performed.
-Based on input from the participating regulators, the sponsoring regulator will prepare an inspection plan based on the scope of supply. - 5.24 During the inspection the participating inspectors will conduct the inspection as outlined in the inspection plan.
-Inspectors will implement the inspection based on their individual training and practices.
-Participation by licensees or other non-regulator individuals should be discussed in advance to make sure their activities do not adversely impact the team. - 5.25 The inspection team leader will coordinate the inspection report and inspection findings.
+- 5.22 Multinational inspections involve two or more regulators conducting an inspection of a vendor based on the MDEP common QA requirements. - 5.23 Multinational inspections are a tool to gain vendor performance insights with minimal inspection resources from the participating regulators.
+Multinational inspections are not intended to be a comprehensive country specific inspection.
+Multinational inspections should not be considered if a participant's regulatory structure requires strict adherence to a defined country specific inspection protocol.

+5.24 One of the regulators will take the lead in organizing the inspection.
+The lead will make sure the essential pre activities are performed.
+Based on input from the participating countries the team will prepare an inspection plan based on the scope of supply and the MDEP common QA requirements.
+The team will also contact the vendor, obtain and distribute pre inspection information and provide logistical information.

+- 5.25 During the inspection the participating inspectors will conduct the inspection as outlined in the inspection plan.
+Inspectors will implement the common QA requirements based on their individual training and practices.
+Participation by licensees or other non-regulator individuals should be discussed in advance to make sure their activities do not adversely impact the team. - 5.26 The inspection team leader will coordinate the inspection report and inspection findings.
 The team leader should prepare one inspection report to describe the scope of the inspection, the observations and findings, the conclusions, and compliance issues.
-The inspection report will consolidate the input from each of the inspection participants.
-Flexibility with regard to the inclusion of observations that may be outside the sponsoring regulators framework should be considered. - 5.26 Inspection compliance issues should be documented in the inspection report by the regulator identifying the issue if the compliance issue is consistent with the sponsoring regulator's regulatory framework.
-Identified issues which were not included in the sponsoring regulator's report, should be documented in the participating regulator's report to track these issues specific to their own regulatory framework.
+The inspection report will consolidate the input from each of the inspection participants. - 5.27 Inspection compliance issues should be addressed by the regulator identifying the issue or by an agreed upon regulator if multiple countries share the specific regulatory requirement.
+Issues should be documented as stand-alone attachments to the report that will be issued by the individual regulator to the vendor.
 Follow-up to these issues will be conducted by the issuing regulator.
-Inspection reports and the associated records for compliance issues will be provided to the MDEP library as described in section above.
+Inspection reports and the associated records for compliance issues will be provided to the MDEP library as described in section 6.
+Training - 5.28 The extent of required training, or familiarisation of persons witnessing or participating in joint inspections, should be considered on a case by case basis following appropriate discussions between the sponsoring regulator and the persons witnessing or participating jointly.
+In all cases, the sponsoring regulator shall make the final decision on the level of training required. - 5.29 The specific requirements of this protocol and any information confidentiality requirements should be included as part of the training given.